 The company must be supervised by an independent auditor.
-If the shares are listed on the regulated market of the LuxSE, the independent auditor must qualify as a certified independent auditor or, if the issuer is incorporated in a jurisdiction other than Luxembourg, be registered with the CSSF.
+If the shares are listed on an EU regulated market, the independent auditor must qualify as a certified independent auditor or, if the issuer is incorporated in a jurisdiction other than Luxembourg, be registered with the Commission for Oversight of the Finance Sector.